 Looking for additional assistance?
 The StudentLink Center is NYU's approach to student services.
 Counselors are professionals, crossed-trained in Registrar, Financial Aid, Financial Education, Bursar, and international student services.

 The New York University Credit Union (NYU FCU) is a not-for-profit financial institution that was established in 1982 to serve the New York University community.
 Faculty, staff, students, alumni, and their family members are all eligible to become members.
 All that’s required to establish membership is $50 in a Share Savings account.

-Note: The information provided on the Money Management pages are intended to assist students with financialeducation resources and information.
+Note: The banking information provided on this page is intended to assist students with resources and information.
 NYU does not have an affiliation with any of the external websites for which links are provided, nor specifically endorses any credit, banking, or other financial products.